luyadev/luya/modules/crawler/README.md

 > In order to provide current crawl results you should create a cronjob which crawls the page each night: `cd httpdocs/current && ./vendor/bin/luya crawler/crawl`

-You can also get statistic Results enabling a cronjob executing each week:
+You can also get statistic results enabling a cronjob executing each week:

 ```
 ./vendor/bin/luya crawler/statistic